 How would multilingual education benefit English-language learning (ELL) students?

-This article will introduce the basic ideas of a sampling distribution of the sample mean, as well as a few common ways we use the sampling distribution in statistics.
+Sampling distributions are one of the most concepts in statistics.
+This article introduces the basic ideas of a sampling distribution of the sample mean, as well as a few common ways we use the sampling distribution in statistics.

 What is the difference between a mediator and a moderator?